 This incredibly powerful, and yet amazingly simple principle was discovered by Georg Simon Ohm.

-It therefore stands to reason that when the voltage is in volts and the current is in amps then the resistance R is in units called "ohms."
-Perhaps the most common phrase in the world of electronic circuit design is "according to Ohm's Law."
+It therefore stands to reason that when the voltage is in volts and the current is in amps then the resistance R is in units called "ohms," denoted by the symbol Ω. Perhaps the most common phrase in the world of electronic circuit design is "according to Ohm's Law."
 It simply crops up again and again.

 You measure the DC resistance across a replacement choke for your Bassman 5F6-A clone and get 107 ohms.
 You note that when there is no guitar signal, one end of the choke is at 432 volts and the other is at 430.8 volts.
 The choke supplies current to 2 preamps, a cathode follower, and a phase inverter.
 How much total current do all of these stages consume?